-Severe pain and discomfort is caused by circulatory disorders such as vibration white finger and carpal tunnel syndrome which occur when the body is exposed to excessive vibration through contact with work machinery.
+Severe pain and discomfort is caused by circulatory disorders such as vibration white finger and carpal tunnel syndrome, which occur when the body is exposed to excessive vibration through contact with work machinery.

-88 Radiation
+Radiation

-Exposure to either non-ionising or ionising radiation can result in immediate injury through burns and can also give rise to long term effects.
+Exposure to either non-ionising or ionising radiation can result in immediate injury from burns and also can give rise to long term effects.

-Types of non-ionising radiation include electromagnetic radiation and light including infra-red, visible, ultra violet and laser light radiation.
+Types of non-ionising radiation include electromagnetic radiation and light including infrared, visible, ultra violet and laser light radiation.

-lonising radiation includes alpha, beta and gamma rays, X-rays, electron or ion beams and neutrons.
+Ionising radiation includes alpha, beta and gamma rays, X-rays, electron or ion beams and neutrons.

-89 Emissions and explosions
+Emissions and explosions

-Dangerous emissions can be generated from the use of machinery such as exhaust gases from combustion, vapours from the use of chemical processes or dusts which can be inhaled, ingested, and absorbed by persons in contact with such substances.
+Dangerous emissions can be generated from the use of machinery such as exhaust gases from combustion, vapours from the use of chemical processes or dusts which can be inhaled, ingested and absorbed by persons in contact with such substances.

 Machinery explosions can occur when there is a build-up of gases, liquids, dusts and vapours that are produced in machinery or in the work environment.
-When particular concentrations of such substances occur together with a good supply of oxygen and the presence of an ignition source, explosion can occur with catastrophic consequences.
+When particular concentrations of such substances occur, together with a good supply of oxygen and the presence of an ignition source, explosion can occur with catastrophic consequences.